-- 4.37.
-The Act allows the ACCC to grant authorisation for a limited period of time.22 This enables the ACCC to be in a position to be satisfied that the likely public benefits will outweigh the detriment for the period of authorisation.
-It also enables the ACCC to review the authorisation, and the public benefits and detriments that have resulted, after an appropriate period. - 4.38.
-In this instance, the NPSA applied for a 12 month authorisation period, noting that if the COVID-19 situation improves and international and domestic supply chains are restored before the end of the 12 month period, the Participants intend to cease engaging in the Proposed Conduct at that time and will notify the ACCC in that event.
+- 4.45.
+The Act allows the ACCC to grant authorisation for a limited period of time.
+This enables the ACCC to be in a position to be satisfied that the likely public benefits will outweigh the detriment for the period of authorisation.
+It also enables the ACCC to review the authorisation, and the public benefits and detriments that have resulted, after an appropriate period. - 4.46.
+In this instance, the NPSA applied for a 12 month authorisation period, noting that if the COVID-19 situation improves and international and domestic supply chains are restored before the end of the 12 month period, the Participants intend to cease engaging in the Proposed Conduct at that time and will notify the ACCC in that event. - 4.47.
+DOH supported conditional authorisation until September 2021 on the understanding that flexible extensions to a shorter initial authorisation period may not be possible under the Act. - 4.48.
+In the context of the evolving and uncertain nature of the COVID-19 pandemic, as well as the recent increase in infections, the ACCC has decided to grant conditional authorisation until 30 September 2021.